Indoor Games & Activities for Young Kids

 - Turn on medium heat, and combine liquid and flour mixed in a medium-sized saucepan.
 Stir constantly until it starts to clump together.
 (3-5 minutes) Reduce heat to medium-low and continue to stir until the entire mixture has turned to a dough consistency.

 - Let the dough cool down for around 15-30 minutes and store it in an airtight container.
 Leave in the fridge for at least 3 months.

 Sensory play like finger painting is vital for every child’s development, and also fun indoor games and activities to foster your little kid’s creativity.

 6. Coloring ABCs

-Coloring is a great indoor games and activities for children. it is easy to start, and also offers an advantage for your child to express their creativity.
+Coloring is a great indoor game and activity for children.
+It is easy to start and offers an advantage for your child to express creativity.

 There are several fun indoor games and activities we can always implement at home, such as LEGO.
 However, scientists continue to suggest that the best way for bilingual kids to learn a new language is through guidance and structure.